-Measuring in at a whopping 147 metres, Prince Abdulaziz was built in 1984 and was once the biggest yacht in the world.
+Measuring an empowering 147 metres, Prince Abdulaziz was built in 1984 and was once the biggest yacht in the world.

 Prince Abdulaziz yacht was built in Denmark by Helsingor Vaerft after being ordered by King Fahd who named her after his son Prince Abdul Aziz.